What is Understanding?

 Of course, understanding's only the beginning.
 You've still got to use the pattern.
 Tell your brain where to find it when it needs it.
 But that's the easy part.
 No, I lie.
 When you change the way you look at language, they're all easy parts.

-The carrrds are as close to immersion learning as I think it's possible to get without actually moving to a foreign country.
+The cards are as close to immersion learning as I think it's possible to get without actually moving to a foreign country.